nytlabs/vision-comparison/README.md

 ### Installation
 Since `node_modules` is ignored by git, first create a `node_modules` directory, then `mv rgbcolor.js node_modules/.` to put that in the right place.
 You'll then need to run `npm install` to get the rest of what you need.
 There's a package.json here that will include all the requisite dependencies.
 (This will take a lot longer than you might think; the APIs often have to install lots of their own dependencies, and even compile things.
 You may need a FORTRAN compiler [seriously].)

+You'll also need to start a local mongodb, as that's where we'll store our results.
+If you're on a modern Mac, you should be able to do this quite simply: `mongod --rest --jsonp --config /usr/local/etc/mongod.conf`.
+(The `--rest` and `--jsonp` flags will be used to serve results later on.)

 ### Batch processor
 `image-test.js` is a node application that will use a directory of images you define to blast each of the APIs with each of the images in that directory. *Note:* you will also need to zip your directory into a zipfile of the same name (i.e. if your directory is called "input", use `zip -r input.zip input` to make the appropriate archive).